teuton-software/teuton/docs/learn/23-test-code.md

 **Example:**

-* Ask students to give us a program that performs addition and multiplication.
+* Ask students to make a program that performs addition and multiplication.
 * Define targets `sum` and `mul`:

 ```ruby